minhalexus/WorklistPublic/README.md

 Click "Skip to demo" to see a quick preview of the work accomplished.

 # Source Code
-The source code for Worklist is currently in a private repository, as I may later want to monetize some of the ideas.
+The source code for Worklist is currently in a private repository.
-If an employer wants proof of the source code, please contact me on mashanje@uwaterloo.ca, and it proofs can be arranged.
+If an employer wants proof of the source code, please contact me on mashanje@uwaterloo.ca.

 # Worklist Guide